bahung1221/ns-demo/README.md

 ## Nativescript demo app
-This demo is an Cryptocurrency market arbitrage (BTCUSD) that will get realtime data (price) from many cryptocurrency trading platform through their websocket server and then display in a mobile list view.
+This demo is an *cryptocurrency market arbitrage (BTCUSD)* app that will get realtime data (price) from many cryptocurrency trading platforms through their websocket server and then display in a mobile list view.

 **NOTE**: Because `NativeScript PREVIEW (Playground)` cannot support Websockets so we must either do a cloud build or a local build; `Preview` cannot use native "compiled" modules of which NS-Websocket is one of them...
 In this demo, i used local build on XCode simulator.